kmgowda/SBK/README.md

             Sbk.run(args  /* Command line Arguments */ ,
                   device /* your storage deivce object */ ,
-                  null /* Name of the your performance benchmarking application, by default , storage class name will be used */ , null /* Logger, if you dont have your own logger, then prometheus logger will be used by defalt */ );
+                  null /* Name of the your performance benchmarking application, by default , storage class name will be used */ , null /* Logger, if you dont have your own logger, then prometheus logger will be used by default */ );

         } catch (ParseException | IllegalArgumentException | IOException |